ugurmuslim/OrderProduct_TV/readme.md

 Now you can try http://127.0.0.1/api/v1/product

+You can also use reds commander from http://127.0.0.1:8081/

 # Logic

+- User and Currency are created automatically with fixtures.
+There are no post or put endpoints for them.

-Post and Put endpoints involves authentication.
+- Post and Put endpoints involves authentication.
 You must sign your payload to send your request.
 There is a written example in php below.

-User and Currency are created automatically with fixtures.

-You must send API-KEY value in header if you must be authorized.
+- You must send API-KEY value in header if you must be authorized.

 **Parameters**